hossainferdous/Data-Viz-in-R/README.md

 # Data-Viz-in-R
-Using ggplot 2 to generate some visualization from public dataets
+Using ggplot 2 to generate some visualization from public datasets